TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> ['Sharon', 'Leo', 'Lelia', 'Brian', 'Arun']
 ~~~

-It returns the original array, but dammit thats not what we want.
+It returns the original array, but dammit that's not what we want.

-Lets modify it to get it to work:
+Let's modify it to get it to work:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Lelia', 'Brian', 'Arun']